 Fiction was my first love, long before I even thought about becoming an academic.
 I look back to a decade-long career in the German film and television industry in the course of which I became head author of the weekly TV drama series FABRIXX.
 My practical knowledge of film production and script writing has deeply influenced my theoretical and analytical work as film and literary scholar, but I always missed writing fiction.
-Recently, I have returned to it, trying my hand at a couple of short stories and a novel, for which I am currently seeking representation.
+Recently, I have returned to it, trying my hand at a couple of short stories as well as a novel and TV pilot script, for which I am currently seeking representation.
 Now I find the opposite is also true – the issues I have become invested in as a scholar influence and inform my creative writing.
 It’s been a fascinating journey so far.

-“Le Déluge” is forthcoming in the Summer 2021 issue of Orca: A Literary Journal
+“Something, Somehow, Somewhere” is forthcoming in the November 2021 issue of the Delmarva Review

 “Welcome to the Déluge.”
 The host smiles at him as he dives into the dimly lit lobby of the restaurant, relieved to be out of the rain.
 Her greeting sounds funny, the pronunciation halfway between English and French, plus he finds it fitting given that he’s dripping wet from the torrents coming down outside.
 She offers a towel and a dry jacket for him to wear during dinner and reminds him to put his Spine in full 3D mode, as if that wasn’t the default.
 He’s still surrounded by the holographic maps and track forecasts he’s been working with on his way up here from the West Village, trying to arrive at a decision.